w3c/W3CLifecycleEventsBundle/README.md

 Doctrine already provides such events, but using them directly has a few shortcomings:
 - You don't decide at which point in a action you want to dispatch events.
 Events are fired during a flush.
 - When Doctrine events are fired, you are not assured that the entities have actually been saved in the database.
-This is obvious for preUpdate (sent before persisting the changes), but postPersist and postRemove have the same issue: if you persist two new entities in a single transaction, the first insert could work (thus an event would be sent) but not the second, resulting in no entities being saved at all
+This is obvious for preUpdate (sent before persisting the changes), but postPersist and preRemove have the same issue: if you persist two new entities in a single transaction, the first insert could work (thus an event would be sent) but not the second, resulting in no entities being saved at all